 The MathKernInfo table provides mathematical kerning values used for kerning of subscript and superscript glyphs relative to a base glyph.
 Its purpose is to improve spacing in situations such as or .

 Mathematical kerning is height dependent; that is, different kerning amounts can be specified for different heights within a glyph's vertical extent.
-For any given glyph, different values can be specified for four corner positions — top-right, to-left, etc. — allowing for different kerning adjuments according to whether the glyph occurs as a subscript, a superscript, a base being kerned with a subscript, or a base being kerned with a superscript.
+For any given glyph, different values can be specified for four corner positions — top-right, to-left, etc. — allowing for different kerning adjustments according to whether the glyph occurs as a subscript, a superscript, a base being kerned with a subscript, or a base being kerned with a superscript.

 The kerning algorithm for subscripts and superscripts is as follows: